Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/historical-notes.md

 Wikimedia's renewed outreach in 2026 marks another turning point.

-It suggests that the Unicode issue may become live again in a more practical way if a voting member is willing to engage.
+It suggests that the Unicode issue may become live again in a more practical way when public-platform questions run into the unresolved technical gap.

 The issue is no longer only about what happened.